-Some SD cards use the FAT32 file system which cannot support file sizes larger than 4GB.
-Because of this, Rylo will split videos into separate files when they reach 4GB in size.
+microSD cards 32GB or smaller use the FAT32 file system, which does not support file sizes larger than 4GB.
+In these cases, Rylo will split videos into separate files when they reach 4GB in size.

 Can I merge multiple videos together?